Behavioural research is more important than ever.

 Using unintrusive, wearable biometric devices, we are able to capture the stress and arousal of customers as they shop in physical locations.
 All our protocols have now been designed with social distancing and hygiene standards in mind to remove contact between researchers and participants.
 We can despatch devices direct to subjects and brief them remotely, with cloud-based connectivity to track journeys and ensure accurate co-ordination of different measurements in real-time.

-Get in touch to understand how you can ease the stress for your customers, how you can deliver more positive experiences that drive immediate financial results and long-term loyalty.
+to understand how you can ease the stress for your customers, how you can deliver more positive experiences that drive immediate financial results and long-term loyalty.